-Selected Membership: Kent Walker, 63, has served as President, Global Affairs, and Chief Legal Officer • Executive Council, TechNet of Alphabet and Google since November 2021, and Secretary of Alphabet since January 2020.
+Kent Walker, 63, has served as President, Global Affairs, and Chief Legal Officer of Alphabet and Google since November 2021, and Secretary of Alphabet since January 2020.
 Kent previously served as Senior Vice President, Global Affairs and Chief Legal Officer of Google from June 2018 to November 2021.
 He oversees teams responsible for content policy, government affairs, and legal and compliance matters.
 Since joining Google in 2006, he has led Google's advocacy on competition, content, copyright, and privacy.
 He previously held executive positions at Netscape, AOL, and eBay.
 Kent holds a Bachelor of Arts degree in social studies from Harvard University and a Juris Doctor degree from Stanford Law School.
-Select Leadership Skills and Additional Experiences: Extensive leadership experience, including serving as the first chair of the Global Internet Forum to Counter Terrorism and executive positions at various technology companies.
-Currently co-chairs Google's AI Responsibility Council.
-Previously served as an Assistant U.S. Attorney in San Francisco and Washington D.C.

-- Previously served as an Assistant U.S. Attorney in San Francisco and Washington D.C. - In-depth knowledge of the technology sector.
+- Extensive leadership experience, including serving as the first chair of the Global Internet Forum to Counter Terrorism and executive positions at various technology companies.
+Currently co-chairs Google's Al Responsibility Council. - Previously served as an Assistant U.S. Attorney in San Francisco and Washington D.C. - In-depth knowledge of the technology sector.